GuilhermeWah/MiniMill-Video-ColorCoding/README.md

-# MGrinding Millr – Quick Note
+# Grinding Mill - Quick Note

 Guys, quick overview before you move on.
 This repo is the repo we discussed earlier.
 I tried my best for documenting it in the clearest way possible.
 I’m following the component diagram I shared (FrameLoader ➜ ProcessorOrchestrator ➜ ResultsCache ➜ OverlayRenderer ➜ UI/Exporter) as closely as possible so everything is cleanly separated.
 Detection happens once, offline, so the live player just paints cached circles with no interrruption.